 Tenant laws are highly protective of the tenants, so it is no surprise that Germans just don’t bother buying homes.
 However, this should not stop any long term expats from buying a property in Germany.

-partner fiancé and I recently bought land for building a future home.
+partner fiancé husband and I recently bought land for building a future home.
 This is the first major investment (:O !) for us and a huge learning experience.

 Here are some of my tips for buying land in Germany as a foreigner.